 Marketing.
 We will only provide you with marketing-related information after you have, where legally required to do so, opted-in to receive those communications.
-If you have not opted-in to our providing you with information promoting our business, we will use your personal information for our legitimate interests, provided that those interests are not overridden by your interests or fundamental rights and freedoms (e.g., if you are a client for news and updates on legal matters).
+If you have not opted-in to our providing you with information promoting our business, we will use your personal information for our legitimate interests, provided that those interests are not overridden by your interests or fundamental rights and freedoms (e.g. if you are a client for news and updates on legal matters).
 We will give you the opportunity to opt out at any time.

 Legal Services.
-If we are providing you (or your organisation) with legal services, our processing will be necessary for the performance of a contract between you or your organisation and us.
-Prior to entering into a contract and/or to taking steps at your request or at the request of your organisation before we provide legal services, the processing is necessary for our legitimate interests and those of our clients or prospective clients to assist us in providing the legal services.
+If we are providing you (or your organization) with legal services, our processing will be necessary for the performance of a contract between you or your organization and us.
+Prior to entering into a contract and/or to taking steps at your request or at the request of your organization before we provide legal services, the processing is necessary for our legitimate interests and those of our clients or prospective clients to assist us in providing the legal services.
 Our processing is for our legitimate interests in ensuring compliance with our legal and professional obligations or to protect our business.
-In all cases in which our legal basis for processing is our legitimate interests or those of our clients or prospective clients, we will use your personal information for our legitimate interests, provided that those interests are not overridden by your interests or fundamental rights and freedoms.
+In all cases in which our legal basis for processing is due to our legitimate interests or those of our clients or prospective clients, we will use your personal information for our legitimate interests, provided that those interests are not overridden by your interests or fundamental rights and freedoms.